mattfff/chimplate/readme.md

 New Files
 ---------

-Now that you know about the format, you can initiate a totally new template locally and push it to MailChimp.
+Now that you know about the format, you can create a totally new template locally and push it to MailChimp.
 To do so:

 1. Create a new html file with your template content in the same folder,